 In 1783, a few years after his arrival in America, he started buying large tracts of land in western Virginia and the Ohio River valley.
-One spot looked especially promising--the town of Wilson's Port in Fayette County, Pennsylvania, where George's Creek flowed into the Monongahela River.
+One spot looked especially promising-the town of Wilson's Port in Fayette County, Pennsylvania, where George's Creek flowed into the Monongahela .
 Predicting that the area would prosper through river trade, he renamed the town after his home city and invited Swiss immigrants to come west.
 In New Geneva they would live out Gallatin's vision of an industrial center in the wilderness.
 By 1800, Gallatin and his partners had built a general store, a gristmill, a sawmill, glassworks, and a gun factory along George's Creek.
-Gallatin's own home for 40 years, at least by intent, was Friendship Hill, named perhaps in honor of his lifelong Geneva friends and fellow investors.
+Gallatin's own home for 40 years, at least by intent, was Friendship Hill, named perhaps in honor of his lifelong Genevan friends and fellow investors.
 It sat high on a bluff overlooking the river south of New Geneva.
 Over the years the plain brick house begun in 1789 was expanded to accommodate his growing family and his plans for retirement.
 Because his career took him away for years at a time, the business began to flounder.
 By 1832 all the western properties were sold and the Gallatins were living in New York City.
 Subsequent owners altered the house but preserved enough of its original structure and surroundings to leave a fitting tribute to Albert Gallatin.

 Today, Friendship Hill, the home of Albert Gallatin, is a National Historic Site.
-It is open daily, year round from 8:30 a.m.-5:00 p.m. (extended hours during the summer).
-Call Friendship Hill National Historic Site at (724) 725-9190 for more information.
-It is closed on December 25, Christmas Day.
+It is open daily, year round from 8:30 am-5:00 pm.
+It is closed on December 25, Christmas day.
 The Gallatin House features an exhibit room with information and a presentation about Gallatin's life and accomplishments.

 A self-guiding audio tour is available for the historic sections of the house.
 Visitors are encouraged to walk the grounds and experience the quiet country life enjoyed by Gallatin and his family.
 The park offers 10 miles of hiking trails and a picnic area.